First Preference For Family-Based Visas

 Portions of the content on this page are available as public information on the USCIS website.

 Criteria for Eligibility

-Individuals seeking to come to the US for academic study will likely apply for the F-1 visa category.
-F-1 visas are usually for individuals coming to study in the US as a full-time student at an accredited university, college, institution of higher education, private high school or elementary school, language training program, or other academic institutions.
+Individuals seeking to come to the US for the academic study will likely apply for the F-1 visa category.
+F-1 visas are usually for individuals coming to study in the US as full-time students at an accredited university, college, institution of higher education, private high school or elementary school, language training program, or other academic institutions.
 The key requirement is that the F-1 student is enrolled in a course of study that ends in a degree, diploma, or certificate from a school that is authorized to accept international students.

 The required documentation for this visa falls under 3 main categories:

 |Basic Documents||Documents Proving Intent to Study||Documents Proving Home Ties|

 - You must be accepted to an academic program in the US that allows F-1 students.

 - Schedule your visa interview (not required for children under 14 years or adults 80 years and older).

 - Complete your visa interview and fingerprint scans.